ashenlakmal/Touroopi/README.md

-# Touroopi - Travel & Explore
+# Touroopi - Travel & Explore World

 **Touroopi** is a dynamic travel web application designed to help enthusiasts discover hidden gems and popular destinations.
 This project was developed as a part of the **Internet and Web Technologies (ICT 142-3)** course during the 1st Year, 2nd Semester at **Uva Wellassa University**.